9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 ::::

 We start out the `connectGui` function by calling `onDestroy`.
-This means that when somebody clicks on the operating system\'s close button (typically an X in the titlebar on Windows or Linux, or a red circle on Mac OS X), on the main window, we call the `mainQuit` function.
+This means that when somebody clicks on the operating system's close button (typically an X in the titlebar on Windows or Linux, or a red circle on Mac OS X), on the main window, we call the `mainQuit` function.
 `mainQuit` closes all GUI windows and terminates the GTK+ main loop.